moonstream-to/docs/docs/index.md

 <center>![Meme: Look at me.
 I'm the captain now.](https://s3.amazonaws.com/static.simiotics.com/memes/im-the-captain-now.gif)</center>

-This means that you can no longer freely manipulate your game economy to improve game balance and increase the fun factor for your players.
+This means that you can no longer freely manipulate your game economy to improve your game.

 Moonstream gives you the tools you need to keep your economy healthy and sustainable.
 And to make sure your players are having fun.